Consumer Privacy

 Social Media & Competition

-One of the most notable examples of this trend is Facebook’s 2014 purchase of WhatsApp, a messaging service that attracted users precisely because of strong commitments to privacy.
-WhatsApp’s founder stated in 2012 that, “[w]e have not, we do not and we will not ever sell your personal information to anyone.”
-Although EPIC and the Center for Digital Democracy urged the FTC to block the proposed Facebook-WhatsApp deal, the FTC ultimately approved the merger after both companies promised not to make any changes to WhatsApp user privacy settings.
+One prominent example is Facebook’s 2014 purchase of WhatsApp, a messaging service that attracted users precisely because of strong commitments to privacy.
+In 2012, WhatsApp’s founder assured users: “[w]e have not, we do not and we will not ever sell your personal information to anyone.”
+Despite efforts by EPIC and the Center for Digital Democracy to block the merger, the FTC approved it after Facebook and WhatsApp promised not to change WhatsApp’s privacy policies.
+However, in 2016, Facebook announced it would begin collecting the personal information of WhatsApp users, directly violating their earlier commitments.

 Social Media & Data Breaches